Vyral/base-template/_posts/2018-05-30-the-affordability-index-and-what-it-means-to-you.md

 <center><em>News reports have said that the affordability index is dropping, but what does this mean to you?</em></center>

+&nbsp;

 There has been talk in the news recently about affordability.
 So, we decided we would explain what affordability means and address how it may impact you.
 We hope doing so will assuage any worries you may have.

 You may have heard that the affordability index is dropping.
-The affordability index is a number which is measured by mortgage rates, interest rates, and pricing. **The news has reported that this index has dropped by about 5%**.
+The affordability index is a number that is measured by mortgage rates, interest rates, and pricing. **The news has reported that this index has dropped by about 5%**.

 As a consequence, buyers in the market are now worried that their budgets will be stretched.
 But **there is no reason to be overly concerned**.
 We are nowhere near historic lows in terms of affordability, though we will continue to see the affordability rate drop from about 15% to 20% by year's end.